 I encourage my students to become champions, not for me, but for themselves.

 It doesn't matter how many times we are given good advice, it won't help us one bit if we do not have a teachable spirit.
-If you can answer yes to the following questions, you then can be sure you are teachable and in return able to teach your children.
+If you can answer yes to the following questions, you can be sure you are teachable and in return, you are better able to teach your children.

 - Do I admit it when I'm wrong?

 - Do I become defensive when I'm criticized?

 - Am I a good listener by listening more than talking?

 - Do I have self-discipline?

 - Do you bring out the best in others?

 - Am I self-serving?